Addressing the IP Dispute Resolution Paradox: Combining Mediation with Arbitration and Litigation

 - what a likely outcome ought to be, based on the law and facts provided.

 Conciliation is a form of ‘objective justice’ that is based on the legal syllogism that ‘facts + law = outcome’.
 The IP conciliator helps the disputants to understand the variables in this equation, and what is relevant as opposed to irrelevant with respect to what the outcome should be.
-It is primarily a backwards-looking exercise, seeking to understand previously occurring facts, who or what caused them, who is responsible or liable for the breach or tort that occurred, and what appropriate damages or remedies, or principles of contributory fault or responsibility, should be applied.
+It is a primarily retroactive approach, seeking to analyse and understand facts that occurred in the past, who or what caused them, who is responsible or liable for a breach or tort that occurred, and what appropriate damages or remedies, or principles of contributory fault or responsibility, should be applied.

 Mediation versus conciliation

 Mediation and conciliation may be considered as having different objectives: mutually acceptable compromises based on different initial opinions or positions, as opposed to optimal outcomes that can be win-win by targeting subjective needs and interests.
 For IP disputes, the neutrals should usually have some relevant industry experience and be able to understand the substantive issues at stake in both processes, but with different emphases.
 While objective parameters such as findings of fact or law may be the central focus of a conciliator, a mediator may seek to understand and take into consideration a broader range of cultural, personal, social and emotional factors.